-How to Extend Partition Windows 7 without Formatting
+How to Increase Partition Size in Windows 7/8/10 without Formatting

-As to the mentioned solutions to low disk space issue, extending partition size is recommended to you in Windows 7.
-Let's look at the following two ways to increase partition size under Windows 7.
+As to the mentioned solutions to the low disk space issue, extending partition size is recommended to you in Windows 7.
+Let's look at the following two ways to increase partition size without losing data.

-Consequently, Disk Management is not excellent to increase partition size in Windows 7.
+Consequently, Disk Management is not excellent to resize partition size in Windows 7 without losing data if you are running a Windows 7 PC.
 You need to find another professional partition manager to do this work.

 Compared to Disk Management, a professional partition and disk management software – MiniTool Partition Wizard can help you to manage partitions in Windows 10/8/7/XP/Vista 32 bit and 64 bit operating systems.
 This partition magic is easy-to-use, reliable, non-destructive to manage your disk by its basic and advanced features.

-Please download MiniTool Partition Wizard Free Edition to extend partition in Windows 7 for free.
+Right now, download MiniTool Partition Wizard Free Edition to extend partition in Windows 7 without losing data for free.